kefilev/laravel-weather-service/README.md

 **TODOs**

 In real world we may have a lot of subscribers.
 In such a case we may need to use queue job for each email with a weather report and then use the schedule to start executing the queue.
 In such a case we would be able to rerun the qieue for the failed emails.
-If we have many users subscribed for the same location we may group them and send their email in one blast.

 ## Emails